Want to get more gorgeous this year? Check out these top MediSpa treatments that really work!

 Average cost: Around $250 for the eyes and forehead.
 Botox should last around 3 months.

-3. Spider Vein Removal (Sclerotherapy)
+5. Spider Vein Removal (Sclerotherapy)

 Sure, most of us have a few spider veins.
 You know, those reddish, web-shaped veins that snake their way onto your feet and legs.
 And most of us don’t mind them.
-But when they multiply, or even end up on your face, well….
-That’s where a MediSpa can help.
+But when they multiply, or even end up on your face, well – that’s where a MediSpa can help.

 Dr Phelps says there are a multitude of reasons for the appearance of spider veins.
 These include ageing, hormonal changes, injury and pregnancy.
 “They’re caused by an accumulation of blood forming in veins from damaged one-way valves, which subsequently weakens the vessel walls and results in a visible vein,” she says.

-Safe spider vein removal is another of those medispa treatments that really work.
 It involves a highly concentrated light directed onto the blood vessels, encouraging the veins to disappear or fade gradually without damaging the skin.
 There is no incision-making, downtime, or general anaesthesia to worry about.

 It’s the perfect solution for spider veins on the face, legs…anywhere, really.